TomixUG/foodforthought/content/blog/cabbage-recipe.md

 ---
 author: "Adéla Petrová, Míša Lipková, Alex Řezníček"
-title: "Traditional Czech pickled cabbage"
+title: "How to make traditional Czech cabbage [Video]"
 date: 2021-11-15
-description: "How to make traditional Czech cabbage"
+description: "Cabbage is yummy xd"
 tags: []
 thumbnail: "/thumbnails/cabbage-recipe.jpg"
 hovertitle: "Author of this photo: https://www.flickr.com/photos/wheatfields/"
 ---

-How to make traditional Czech cabbage
+We made some pickled cabbage, so you don't have to :))

 {{< youtube PKNPIqXTmxQ >}}